 - Christian Joachim, CEMES/CNRS

-Two prizes in the amount of $5,000 each will be awarded to the researchers whose recent work has most advanced the development of molecular nanotechnology.
+Two prizes in the amount of $10,000 each will be awarded to the researchers whose recent work has most advanced the achievement of Feynman’s goal for nanotechnology: molecular manufacturing, defined as the construction of atomically-precise products through the use of molecular machine systems.
 This year again separate prizes will be awarded for theoretical work and for experimental work.
-The prizes will be given at the 11th Foresight Conference on Molecular Nanotechnology, to be held October 10-12, 2003, at the San Francisco Airport Marriott in Burlingame, California.
+The prizes will be announced at a gala banquet at the 1st Conference on Advanced Nanotechnology: Research, Applications, and Policy, to be held October 21-24, 2004, at the Crystal City Marriott Hotel (Washington, DC Area).

-Research areas considered relevant to molecular nanotechnology and molecular manufacturing include but are not limited to:
+Research areas considered relevant to MNT (e.g., molecular manufacturing and molecular machine systems) include but are not limited to:

 Special consideration will be given to submissions clearly leading toward the construction of a general-purpose molecular assembler.
 Applicants wishing further information on the field of the prize are referred to the book Nanosystems: Molecular Machinery, Manufacturing, and Computation (Wiley Interscience, 1992).

-A committee of previous Foresight Institute Feynman Prize winners was asked to select this year’s honorees:
+A committee chaired by Foresight VP Technology Assessment Ralph Merkle—1998 Feynman Prize (Theory) co-recipient—will be asked to select this year’s honorees.

 |Experimental||$5000||Presented for the best